sweattep/ancient_quotes/README.md

 >It is the example of other people that is our undoing; let us merely separate ourselves from the crowd, and we shall be made whole.

 >Strengthen your drooping arms, and steady your tottering knees.
 Say to the fainthearted, "Be strong and unafraid!
 Here is your God; he will come with vengeance; with God's retribution he will come and save you."

+>Death and life are in the power of the tongue, and he that loves it will eat from its fruit.